Symmetric matrix representations of truncated Toeplitz operators on finite dimensional spaces: Preliminaries

 Throughout we denote $\mathcal{T}_{\theta}$ to be the space of all TTOs on the model space $K_{\theta}$.
 For $A \in \mathcal{T}_{\theta}$ and a $C_{\theta}$-real basis for $K_{\theta}$ given by $v_j$ where $j=1,..., \dim K_{\theta}$, we denote $[A]_{v_j}$ to be the matrix representation of $A$ with respect to $v_j$.
-Lemma 2.7 in \cite{CCOgarcia} shows that the matrix representation of a $C$-symmetric operator with respect to a $C$-real basis is a complex symmetric matrix (i.e. a complex matrix which is self transpose) and so as $A \in \mathcal{T}_{\theta}$ is $C$-symmetric with respect to the canonical conjugation $C_{\theta}$ (see Lemma 2.1 in \cite{sarason2007algebraic}), we must have that $[A]_{{v}_j}$ is a complex symmetric matrix.
-For this reason, when we are trying to realise which matrices are the matrix representation of a TTO with respect to a $C_{\theta}$-real basis we in fact only need to consider which complex symmetric matrices are the representation of a TTO with respect to a $C_{\theta}$-real basis.
+Lemma 2.7 in \cite{CCOgarcia} shows that the matrix representation of a $C$-symmetric operator with respect to a $C$-real basis is a symmetric matrix and so as $A \in \mathcal{T}_{\theta}$ is $C$-symmetric with respect to the canonical conjugation $C_{\theta}$ (see Lemma 2.1 in \cite{sarason2007algebraic}), we must have that $[A]_{{v}_j}$ is a symmetric matrix.
+For this reason, when we are trying to realise which matrices are the matrix representation of a TTO with respect to a $C_{\theta}$-real basis we in fact only need to consider which symmetric matrices are the representation of a TTO with respect to a $C_{\theta}$-real basis.

-Throughout this article we will mostly only consider the model spaces $K_{\theta}$ where $\theta$ is a Blaschke product of order 3.
-Thus in this case the dimension of $K_{\theta}$ will be 3, and so the the matrix representation of a $A \in \mathcal{T}_{\theta}$ with respect an orthonormal basis will be a 3-by-3 matrix.